MRP ₹336.5

 About D PRESSIN TABLET

-D PRESSIN TABLET is a hormone analogue that belongs to the class of ‘antihemophilic agents’ primarily used to treat diabetes insipidus, post-hypophysectomy polyuria (extreme urination) polydipsia (extreme thirst), and bedwetting.
+D PRESSIN TABLET is used to treat diabetes insipidus, post-hypophysectomy polyuria (extreme urination), polydipsia (extreme thirst), and bedwetting.
 Diabetes insipidus is a condition in which the body fails to control water balance, resulting in excessive urination.
-Hypophysectomy is the surgical removal of the hypophysis (pituitary gland).

-Your doctor will decide the dosage depending on your medical condition.
-The common side effects of D PRESSIN TABLET include headache, nausea, abdominal cramp, flushing (sense of warmth in the face, ears, neck, and trunk).
+Common side effects of D PRESSIN TABLET include headache, nausea, abdominal cramps, and flushing (a sensation of warmth in the face, ears, neck, and trunk).
 Although not everyone experiences these side effects, if they occur, seek medical attention.

-Before starting D PRESSIN TABLET, let your doctor know if you have any medical history of severe kidney disease or hyponatremia (low sodium levels in your body), extreme thirst, uncontrolled high blood pressure, heart failure, and fluid retention.
-While using D PRESSIN TABLET, limit water and other fluids' intake since it may lead to electrolyte imbalance.
-Avoid drinking coffee, tea, cola, energy drinks, or other caffeine sources before bedtime, leading to increased urination.
+Let your doctor know if you have severe kidney disease, hyponatremia (low sodium levels in your body), extreme thirst, uncontrolled high blood pressure, heart failure, or fluid retention.
 Pregnant and breastfeeding women should consult their doctor before using D PRESSIN TABLET.
-Do not take or stop this medicine, if the doctor did not advise you to do so.

 Uses of D PRESSIN TABLET